Exilarch: Legendary origins

 A commentary to the Chronicles dating from the school of Saadia Gaon quotes Judah ibn Kuraish to the effect that the genealogical list of the descendants of David was added to the book at the end of the period of the Second Temple, a view which was shared by the author of the list of Babylonian exilarchs in Seder 'Olam Zuta.
-This list attempts to bridge the seven hundred-year gap between Jehoiachin and the first exilarch mentioned in written sources, Nahum.
-It grants some specific hallmarks chronologically connecting personalities with the history of the Second Temple, such as Shechaniah, who is being mentioned as having lived at the time of the Temple's destruction.
+This list attempts to bridge the 700-year gap between Jehoiachin and the first exilarch mentioned in written sources, Nahum.
+It grants some specific hallmarks chronologically connecting personalities with the history of the Second Temple, such as Shechaniah, who is mentioned as having lived at the time of the Temple's destruction.
 The following are enumerated as his predecessors in office: Salathiel, Zerubbabel, Meshullam, Hananiah, Berechiah, Hasadiah, Jesaiah, Obadiah, and Shemaiah, Shecaniah, and Hezekiah.
 All of these names are also found in I Chron.
 3., albeit in a confabulated order.
 This list cannot be historical given the limited number of generations presented.
-The name Akkub is also found at the end of the Davidic list in the Seder Olam Zuta, which is followed by Nahum, with whom the historic portion of the list begins, and who maybe roughly assigned to the time of the destruction of Jerusalem (135).
-This is the period in which are found the first allusions in rabbinical literature to the office of the exilarch.
+The name Akkub is also found at the end of the Davidic list in the Seder Olam Zuta, which is followed by Nahum, with whom the historic portion of the list begins, and who may be roughly assigned to the time of the destruction of Jerusalem (135).
+This is the period in which the first allusions in rabbinical literature are found to the office of the exilarch.